Scaling to multiple servers

 Deephaven is designed with horizontal scaling in mind.
 This means adding capacity for services typically involves adding additional compute resources in the form of servers or virtual machines.

-When considering how to scale Deephaven, the types of capacity needed should be determined before adding resources.
+When considering how to scale Deephaven, determine the types of capacity needed before adding resources.

 Scaling capacities